 Listener Jireh Rowdan told us he can picture Snapfinger Road's first residents jamming out with washboards and jugs, snapping their fingers to the beat.

 Today's "What's In A Name" reveals the real (and unfortunately less jolly) history behind the Decatur street's name.

 According to the book Georgia Place-Names, the winding road is named after Snapfinger Creek.
 Historians claim the stream's name comes from its being a branch — or finger — of Snapping Shoals Creek.

-Historians claim the stream's name comes from its being a branch--or finger--of Snapping Shoals Creek.
-But legend says in the 1800s, a DeKalb County surveyor tripped at the edge of a then unnamed creek and broke his finger.
+The story starts just after the creation of DeKalb County, Ga.
+In the 1800s, a surveyor tripped at the edge of a then-unnamed creek and broke his finger.
 Because he "snapped" his finger, the waterway was christened Snapfinger Creek.